Roland Bartetzko: Terrorism conviction

 On 18 April 2001, a car bomb exploded near the Centre for Peace and Tolerance in Pristina, the headquarters of the Yugoslav passport office in Kosovo, killing one civilian and wounding four others, including a woman who was left with serious injuries.
 Yugoslav government official Aleksandar Petrović was later identified as the man killed in the bombing.
 The device used in the attack was filled with metal fragments.
 According to the United Nations Interim Administration Mission in Kosovo (UNMIK) spokesperson Andrea Angeli, it contained around 10 kg of explosive.
 "For the future of Kosovo it could not be a more tragic incident," UNMIK police spokesperson Derek Chappell stated.
 "This is an attack against everything that people trying to build this country are working for."

 The crime scene was quickly secured by UNMIK police and British KFOR personnel.
-UNMIK and KFOR soon discovered the detonator that had been used in the attack; Bartetzko's fingerprint was found to be on it.
+UNMIK and KFOR soon discovered the detonator that had been used in the attack and that Bartetzko's fingerprints were on it.
 Bartetzko was arrested several days after the bombing.
 He was charged with murder, attempted murder and terrorism.
 He was the first Westerner to be charged with murder in post-war Kosovo.

 In 2001, Bartetzko was discharged from the Bundeswehr under Paragraph 55 (5) of the Soldiers' Act, which is enforced when a soldier has "culpably violated their duty to serve" or "seriously endangered the military order or the reputation of the Bundeswehr".
 Bartetzko's trial commenced in February 2002; he pleaded not guilty.
 The trial was held under heavy security, with United Nations police officers wearing ballistic vests and armed with automatic rifles.
 The prosecution argued that the bombing was a "revenge attack" stemming from Bartetzko's "hatred of Serbs".
 On 10 May 2002, Bartetzko was convicted on all counts and sentenced to 23 years' imprisonment.